-East of England Regional Waste Management Strategy (RWMS) 2003 England Plan c given further in The current strc Vaste Management Strategy (RWMS) was published in 2003 and the waste management policies in the East of ire derived from this strategy.
-However, Government guidance has developed since this time and European policy has centives to reduce the amount of waste that is sent to landfill.
+East of England Regional Waste Management Strategy (RWMS) 2003

+The Regional Waste Management Strategy (RWMS) was published in 2003 and the waste management policies in the East of England Plan are derived from this strategy.
+However, Government guidance has developed since this time and European policy has given further incentives to reduce the amount of waste that is sent to landfill.
 A review of the RWMS will therefore begin in 2006.
-Itegy takes resource management as its guiding principle to promote the necessary change in the regions production vaste hierarchy - prevent, re-use, recycle, recover and dispose places initial emphasis on minimisation and reducing disposal.
-Objectives, Targets & Indicators A number of objectives/issues underpin the RWMS: The principle objective must be to reduce the amount of waste being created The increasing restrictions on landfill and the reality that space is running out will drive increased recovery of value, whilst long term planning will ensure new facilities are brought on stream before landfill capacity runs our The region should aim to become self-sufficient A range of sites and facilities to handle and process waste will be required in the region.
-However, the RWMS is not intended to be prescriptive, and local circumstances will determine local solutions It is vital that new businesses and facilities to process waste suitable for recycling are developed Waste Local Plans should identify sites for these new waste businesses and thus pro-actively encourage their establishment by reducing planning hurdles The region in making provision for its wastes will expect adjoining regions to do the same, including London.
+The current strategy takes resource management as its guiding principle to promote the necessary change in the regions production of waste.
+The waste hierarchy - prevent, re-use, recycle, recover and dispose places initial emphasis on minimisation and reducing the impact of disposal.

+- A number of objectives/issues underpin the RWMS: - The principle objective must be to reduce the amount of waste being created - The increasing restrictions on landfill and the reality that space is running out will drive increased recovery of value, whilst long term planning will ensure new facilities are brought on stream before landfill capacity runs out - The region should aim to become self-sufficient - A range of sites and facilities to handle and process waste will be required in the region.
+However, the RWMS is not intended to be prescriptive, and local circumstances will determine local solutions - It is vital that new businesses and facilities to process waste suitable for recycling are developed - Waste Local Plans should identify sites for these new waste businesses and thus pro-actively encourage their establishment by reducing planning hurdles - The region in making provision for its wastes will expect adjoining regions to do the same, including London.